telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 }
 ```

-will change expiration date to December 31th, 2028 at 23:59.
+will change expiration date to December 31th, 2028 at 23:59 UTC.

 Additional considerations: